tc39/proposal-slice-notation/README.md

 Bynens, explains the problem.

-Given that the existing method doesn't work well, banning the slice notation for strings _might_ be a good idea to prevent more footguns.
+Given that the existing method doesn't work well, banning the slice expression for strings _might_ be a good idea to prevent more footguns.

 ### How about combining this with `+` for append?